mdbergmann/cl-tbnl-gserver-tmgr/README.md

   (tbnl:start acceptor))
 ```

-With `:max-thread-count` you can control how many `gservers` should be spawned.
+With `:max-thread-count` you can control how many request processing actors (like thread-pool) should be spawned.

 ## Some benchmarks